Trevis Jackson

-Trevis Aundrell Tedios Jackson (born September 14, 1995) is a Filipino-American professional basketball player who last played for the Blackwater Bossing of the Philippine Basketball Association (PBA).
+Trevis Aundrell Tedios Jackson (born September 14, 1995) is a Filipino-American professional basketball coach and former player in the Philippine Basketball Association (PBA).
+Jackson is currently an assistant coach for the UC Santa Cruz Banana Slugs of the Coast to Coast Athletic Conference.

 Professional career

 Jackson was drafted fifth overall by the Meralco Bolts during the 2018 PBA draft.

 On December 4, 2021, he was traded to the Rain or Shine Elasto Painters for Franky Johnson.

 In June 2022 while he was still a free agent, Jackson played 3x3 for Pretty Huge in a regional tournament in Thailand.

 On September 20, 2022, Jackson signed with the Blackwater Bossing.